-Most patients with lumbar degenerative disc disease will experience low-grade continuous but tolerable pain that will occasionally flare (intensify) for a few days or more.
-Symptoms can vary, but the general characteristics usually include:
+Most cases of lumbar degenerative disc disease consist of low-grade, continuous but tolerable back pain that will occasionally intensify for a few days or more.

 In This Article: